Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 We are aware that LIBERO has limitations.
 It does not always test true generalization, and it uses much more data than the low-data scenarios we ultimately care about.
 So we do not see this as the end goal.
 We see it as a first step: a validated, lightweight starting point that we can now use to explore smaller datasets and real-world robots.

 With that, we now switch from motivation to the technical details.
-We hope the rest of this post is useful and that it helps more people experiment with and build vision–language–action systems.

 # Design choices ablation and finding best params for VLA-0